AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ## Model View Projection (MVP)
 ### Model & View
+### Overview
 In order to create a dynamically adjustable & realistic perception within a scene, we need to create a model-view-projection matrix (MVP).
-The model consists of the location of all objects within world space & the view determines the rotation of these objects within world space.
-Note that the viewer itself does not change position; instead, the world itself moves around the viewer.
+The model consists of the location of all objects within world space & the view determines the relation of these objects to the viewer.
+Note that the viewer itself never changes position since the viewer itself does not tangibly exist in OpenGL.
+Instead, the world itself moves around the viewer.

-### Initialisation
+#### Initialisation
+##### Model
 Once we have initialised our model matrix, we are going to use the ```scale()``` function to enlargen its contents.
 In doing so, this gives the impression that we are 'zooming in' or 'moving forwards.' we also use the ```rotate()``` function in order to move the scene downwards so as to create the impression that we have moved up above it.
-Lastly, we also use the ```translate()``` function to move the contents of the model so as to make it look as though we have moved backwards:
+Lastly, we also use the ```translate()``` function to move the contents of the model so as to make it look as though we have moved backwards.

+##### View
+When initialising our view, we need to call the ```lookAt()``` function to determine the relative positioning & direction of the view.
+The first parameter is the position, the second is the directional rotation & the last is the up vector.
+The up vector represents the world's absolute up direction.
+Therefore, if we were to change the up vector's ```1.0f``` y value to ```-1.0f```, the world would appear upside down [check this]:

 **CPP**
 ```c++